 Most product FAQs are reverse-engineered from the marketing page and quietly answer questions nobody is asking — meanwhile the same five tickets land in support every day.
-These prompts force you to mine the actual sources buyers reveal themselves in: 50 recent support tickets, 30 reviews, pre-purchase objection lists, and competitor Q&A pages.
+These prompts force you to mine the sources buyers actually reveal themselves in: recent support tickets, product reviews, pre-purchase objection lists, and competitor Q&A pages.
 Each FAQ entry should preempt the next ticket or the next 3-star review.
-Includes a pruning audit for FAQ sections that have aged into clutter.
-Pair with the negative review response prompts — repeat complaints there are FAQ candidates here.
+A pruning audit at the end clears out entries that have aged into clutter.
+Pair this with the negative review response prompts — repeat complaints there are FAQ candidates here.

 Best for